How to Choose the Right Kiln Size, Shape, and Loading Style printer-friendly page icon

 REALLY TALL KILNS

-• The 36" and 45" high Jupiter and DaVinci sectional kilns made by L&L are designed so you can remove sections for loading or for adjusting to different loads.
-Because of the flexible cords on the Jupiter and DaVinci kilns and the separate control panel, the sections are extremely easy to unplug and move around.
+• The 36" and 45" high Jupiter and DaVinci sectional kilns from L&L are made for easy use.
+You can remove sections to load them or adjust for different loads.
+The flexible cords on the Jupiter and DaVinci kilns make them easy to unplug and move.
+The separate control panel adds to this convenience.

 Easy-Fire Electric Kiln loaded with pottery